Thyroid Nodule with a Bethesda 2 FNA result

 high risk Nodules with one benign usgfnab reading:

-When a thyroid nodule has a high ultrasound Ti-Rads score (high suspicion for malignancy) and one USGFNAB reading of benign (Bethesda system category 2) cytopathology, a repeat thyroid ultrasound and USGFNAB are typically performed in 12 months of the first USGFNAB.
+When a thyroid nodule has an ultrasound Ti-Rads score of 5 (high suspicion for malignancy) and one USGFNAB reading of benign (Bethesda system category 2) cytopathology, the available data are incongruent.
+In this situation, a repeat thyroid ultrasound and USGFNAB are typically performed in 12 months of the first USGFNAB, largely because of the high false negative rate of Bethesda 2 nodules with suspicious TR5 scores.

 (This is a strong recommendation with moderate-quality evidence per the 2015 ATA guidelines.)